Conformal totally symmetric arbitrary spin fermionic fields

-\iiibf) ordinary-derivative formulation of conformal fields theory in terms of unconstrained fields.
-In Refs.\cite{Campoleoni:2009gs,Francia:2002aa}, various formulations of higher-spin dynamics in terms of unconstrained gauge fields were developed.
-Application of those formulations to the study of ordinary-derivative conformal fields theory could be of some interest.
+\iiibf) Fermionic unconstrained conformal gauge fields.
+Formulations of various higher-spin field theories in terms of unconstrained gauge fields were studied in Refs.\cite{Campoleoni:2009gs,Francia:2002aa}.
+We think that adaptation of those formulations for conformal fields might be useful for better understanding the first-derivative conformal fermionic fields.

-\ivbf) extension of our approach to mixed-symmetry fermionic fields.
-Mixed-symmetry higher-spin fields have extensively been studied in recent time (see, e.g., Ref.\cite{Bekaert:2002dt}).
-We think that ordinary-derivative formulation of mixed-symmetry conformal fermionic fields could be of some interest.
-Discussion of higher-derivative mixed-symmetry bosonic conformal fields may be found in Ref.\cite{Vasiliev:2009ck}, while the discussion of self-dual conformal fields in the framework of ordinary-derivative approach may be found in Ref.\cite{Metsaev:2008ba}.
+\ivbf) Mixed-symmetry conformal fermionic fields.
+In the recent time, mixed-symmetry fields have extensively been studied in the literature (see, e.g., Ref.\cite{Bekaert:2002dt}).
+We think that, in view of potentially interesting application to string theory, study of the first-derivative formulation of mixed-symmetry conformal fermionic fields is important.
+Discussion of higher-derivative mixed-symmetry bosonic conformal fields may be found in Ref.\cite{Vasiliev:2009ck}, while the discussion of self-dual conformal fields in the framework of the second-derivative approach may be found in Ref.\cite{Metsaev:2008ba}.
 Needless to say that the study of conformal fermionic fields along the lines in Ref.\cite{RodGover:2012ib} could be also of some interest.